 The best time to look for used karts is at the end of the racing season when kids are moving up in classes.
-KAM Karting Supply free classifieds is a great place to look for used equipment as well as listings on our Facebook page.
+Email me for a list of places to look online!

 You can pick up some good second hand deals, but beware: if it sounds too good (price super low) – then it probably is.
 You can normally tell how well a kart has been maintained by how it is presented.
 When evaluating a used package, ask yourself “what more will I have to spend to put it on the track?”
 Some things to look for when buying used are:

 1) Eligibility – Is the kart chassis, engine, tires, etc. suitable for the class you have chosen.
 TIP: Whether racing at KAM or another track the best place to start is with the class rules to obtain this information.